 Apple is known to offer solid cameras but is not the best camera phone out there.
 However, it’s expected that Apple will launch a triple camera array in its latest release to keep up with its competitors like the Huawei P30 Pro.
 The cameras will improve the iPhones AR capability as well as offer an advanced 3D sensor.
 The iPhone 11 will be fitted with an A13 Bionic processor which is a successor to the A12 in iPhone XS and XS Max.
 With the enhanced power in place, you should expect better processing power as well as better performance in graphics.

-When comparing the two devices in terms of the camera, RAM, pixel density, screen resolution and processor performance, the Galaxy S11 wins over iPhone 11.
+When comparing the two devices in terms of the camera, RAM, pixel density, screen resolution, screen durability, and processor performance, the Galaxy S11 wins over iPhone 11.